SuryankDixit/Problem-Solving/STACKS/README.md

 7. Daily temperature;

 All these problems are based on single concept which checks the next element with the top element of the stack and takes decision.

+8. Largest rectangle in histogram: Find next smaller element for each index from last as well as from left.
+Then find the width between indexes and multiply by height.
+9. Maximal Rectangle in Binary Matrix: Treat wach row as a height of blocks and find area like histogram.